saucelabs/sauce-school/codelabs/Module1_SauceCTL.md

   * The `config: testFiles:` specify the directory relative to `cypress.json` or `rootDir` and the file names of your tests
 *   The `artifact` information includes what assets (such as images and videos of your tests) are fetched and stored locally.
 The options for downloading assets include `always`, `never`, `pass`, `fail`.

-#### `.sauceignore`
+#### .sauceignore

-This is a file that is essential to use to speed up your test runs.
+The `sauceignore` file that is essential to use to speed up your test runs.
 By default, everything that is in your project folder will be uploaded to Sauce Labs when you run your tests, however, it's important to include things like asset directories or other files that aren't necessary for a test run to this file.

 **Example :**